conor-mccaffrey/pands-project2021/README.md

 ![scatPlotPLSW](https://i.imgur.com/bSSEUXb.png)

 In this plot, we can see the clustering effect of setosa once again.
 We can also see a wide variance in each of the classes.
 It is interesting to note the clustering of setosa even when sepal and petal attributes are combined.
 This gives us greater confidence in the validity of our results.
+From analysing the histogram for Petal length, it can be seen just how divergent the setosa petal lengths are compared to iris virginica and iris versicolor.

 ![scatPlot_SWPW](https://i.imgur.com/fSsWYSp.png)